dhermes/bezier/docs/python/binary-extension.rst

        libgcc_s_seh-1.dll
        libgfortran-3.dll

-Unlike Linux and Mac OS X, on Windows relocating and copying any dependencies on MinGW (at either compile, link or run time) is explicitly avoided.
+Unlike Linux and macOS, on Windows relocating and copying any dependencies on MinGW (at either compile, link or run time) is explicitly avoided.
 By adding the ``-static`` flag